-Axtel is insured against three categories of risks: (i) assets; (ii) transportation and (iii) civil liability.
-The all-risk policy insures assets from hurricanes and other weather conditions, earthquakes, equipment failures and other disasters.
-Transportation policies provide coverage for all import and export equipment, whether shipped by air, land or sea.
-There are also liability policies, which provide coverage for damages to third parties and ensure assets, products and people, including advisors and managers.
+Axtel is insured with coverage against five categories of risks: (i) assets; (ii) transportation, (iii) civil liability, (iv) Cyber and (v) Crime.
+The all-risk policy insures assets for hydrometeorological events, hurricanes and other weather conditions, earthquakes, equipment breakdown, fire, among other catastrophes.
+Transportation policies offer coverage for all import and export equipment, whether shipped by air, land and or sea.
+There are also civil liability policies, which provide coverage for damages to third parties and insure goods, products and people, including advisors and managers, in addition to professional civil liability for technology services.
+Cyber policies are to protect and restore damage to data and systems, cyber extortion, regulatory fines, business interruption, data confidentiality and third-party liability caused by ransomware, phishing, spyware, malware, among others, and Crime, also restores the financial damage of all the above as well as financial losses due to internal or external fraudulent acts.
 In addition, as required, insurance policies are contracted to comply with local regulations or specific needs, such as commercial automobiles, workers' compensation and employee practices.
 Axtel considers that the insurance coverage is reasonable in amount and consistent with industry standards, and do not anticipate having any difficulties in renewing any of its insurance policies.

-2.13) Judicial, Administrative and other Legal Proceedings
+2.15) Judicial, Administrative and other Legal Proceedings